Dodgers vs. Phillies Player Props Betting Odds

-Player prop betting options for Nicholas Castellanos, Freddie Freeman and others are available in the Philadelphia Phillies-Los Angeles Dodgers matchup at Citizens Bank Park on Friday, starting at 7:05 PM ET.
+Sportsbooks have listed player props for Nicholas Castellanos, Freddie Freeman and others when the Philadelphia Phillies host the Los Angeles Dodgers at Citizens Bank Park on Saturday at 4:05 PM ET.

 Dodgers vs. Phillies Game Info